gillesB/azulejo/README.md

 # Azulejo

 Azulejo was originally a port (an attempt to) of [winsplit revolution](http://www.winsplit-revolution.com/)'s functionality to *nix desktop environments.
 This fork also adds Compiz's Put feature to the functionality.
-Simply put, it moves, with or without resizing, windows using keyboard shortcuts.
+Short: it moves, with or without resizing, windows using keyboard shortcuts.

 It has been tested on gnome2, xfce and openbox, but it should work on many other desktop environments.